-The department funds 60-minute lessons for B.M. students and 30-minute lessons for B.A. music students.
+The department funds 30-minute lessons for music students.
 Additional lesson time must be paid for by the student.
 Rates for private lessons are competitive.

 All music majors will take studio instruction in their performing medium.
 It is department policy that music majors are required to study their major performance medium (instrument or voice) with an SSU faculty member or an approved instructor.